• Skip to primary navigation

 Ingredients needed to make roast potatoes using the Ninja Foodi

-how to make Ninja Foodi roast potatoes
+how to make ninja air fryer roast potatoes

 1. Wash, scrape, peel and slice the potatoes.
 Rinse using cold water to get rid of excess starch.